Business-to-consumer marketing has been around since the days before electricity and indoor plumbing.

 Endorsements from social media influencers can go a long way in today’s marketing world.
 These are celebrities in their own right with massive online followings you can bring on to work as brand ambassadors for your company.

-A well-planned influencer strategy can completely supercharge your social and digital PR marketing campaign.
+A well-planned influencer strategy supported with a solid influencer analytics tool can completely supercharge your social and digital PR marketing campaign.

 When working with an influencer, you can run programs that cut through the digital noise and meet your audience head-on.